 Individuals who are placed on probation in Denton County are expected to abide by the terms of their community supervision.
 Certain violations of the terms of community supervision can result in serious penalties, including possibly receiving the maximum sentence for the original underlying crime.

-Attorney for Violation of Probation in Denton, TX
+Violation of Probation Defense Lawyer in Denton, Frisco, Lewisville, Flower Mound, TX

 Texas Code of Criminal Procedure § 42A.301 establishes that judges having jurisdiction of criminal cases determine the conditions of community supervision.
 A judge can impose “any reasonable condition that is designed to protect or restore the community, protect or restore the victim, or punish, rehabilitate, or reform the alleged offender.”